ojilles/jilles.net/_posts/2006-09-28-all-those-little-software-secrets.md

 But let me highlight a few excerpts of handy material:

-    Just type =rand() anywhere in your [Microsoft Word document] to auto create a block of text.
+> Just type =rand() anywhere in your [Microsoft Word document] to auto create a
+> block of text.
 For more text, pass it a numeric parameter like rand(2).
+200
-200 appears to be the max value.
+> appears to be the max value.

 Or, how about when all the capitalization is wrong in your word document?

-    Fix capitalization in Word:
+> Fix capitalization in Word:
-    Highlight the text, and press Shift+F3 until desired result.
-It allows you to select from All Caps, No Caps, Proper Case and Title Case.
-Much better then erasing the sentence and re-writing it.
+> Highlight the text, and press Shift+F3 until desired result.
+It allows you to
+> select from All Caps, No Caps, Proper Case and Title Case.
+Much better then
+> erasing the sentence and re-writing it.

 Or for our web developers out there:

-    In Firefox, if you are working on a page and just care about the HTML source of that file, simply open the source once, and then refresh the source only (similar to a web page: with CTRL+R), instead of reloading the whole web page and then view source again.
+> In Firefox, if you are working on a page and just care about the HTML source of
+> that file, simply open the source once, and then refresh the source only
+> (similar to a web page: with CTRL+R), instead of reloading the whole web page and
+> then view source again.

 And for our Windows developers:

-    When you have a message box (a.k.a alert box) hitting CTRL-C will copy the text of the message box to the clipboard.
+> When you have a message box (a.k.a alert box) hitting CTRL-C will copy the
+> text of the message box to the clipboard.

 And I was always doing CTRL-ALT-DEL, T to get to the task manager, but this tip is even faster:

-    Ctrl+Shift+Esc opens up the task manager.
+> Ctrl+Shift+Esc opens up the task manager.

 I have something similar like the tip below.
 For example I can type "ci 12556" and it will show check in 12556 in Trac.
 Or I can type "bug 432" and it will show me bug 432 in my bug tracking system.
 However, I constructed that always by hand, here is an easier way to do it:

-    In Firefox,
+> In Firefox,
-    -Go to the main page for this group.
+> go to the main page for this group.
-    -In the search box, right click and choose "Add a keyword for this Search..."
+> In the search box, right click and choose "Add a keyword for this Search..."
-    -Name it "Joel" (or whatever you want)
+> Name it "Joel" (or whatever you want).
-    -Keyword = "jos" (or whatever you want)
+> Keyword = "jos" (or whatever you want).
-    -OK
+> Press OK.

 Now in the address bar, type "jos hungarian" and it will show you all results for Hungarian in these groups.